warp-ds/tech-docs/docs/components/buttons/android.md

 ## Syntax

 There are 2 options - button with pre-defined content and custom content.
-This showcases the pre-defined option with a text and an optional icon.
+This showcases the pre-defined option with a text and an optional leading or trailing icon.
 ```kotlin example
 @Composable
 fun WarpButton(